olympeio/training-code-stellar/README.md

 ```
 (or `npm run build:node:dist` if you want to connect to a remote data cloud).

-Then, move to directory `node-dist` and start the backend with:
+Then, move to directory `node/dist` and start the backend with:
 ```bash
 node main.js sc.app=017d58914a3432920c3f
 ```